joanjane/hac-playground/README.md

 # Handy Angular Components playground

-This project is a sample project that uses [Handy Angular Components library](https://github.com/joanjane/handy-angular-components)
+This project is a sample project that uses [Handy Angular Components library](https://github.com/joanjane/handy-angular-components), ngx-translate for localization and compiles to JIT and AOT.

-## Development server
+## Development

 Run `npm start` to build the demo in watch mode.
 Run `npm run serve` in another console to start a server and navigate to `http://localhost:8000/`.